RohitKS7/Dev-OverFlow-Application/README.md

 - `Context` components => Context is a React library which by default is client-side, But Next.js is server-side so don't forget to use `use client`.

+- `/app/api/webhooks` contains webhooks which is connecting our 'clerk database' and 'mongoDB database'.

 #### Server Side

 - Remember when creating a Server-action, Always connect to database first.